-- Other INTJs have faced the exact same obstacles you have.
+- Other INTJs have faced similar obstacles you have.
 And they have solutions.

-How have you grown as an INTJ?
-What did you have to learn to become more successful on your career?
-Do you consider yourself successful now, or do you still face roadblocks?
+INTJ, what did you have to learn to become more successful in your career?
 Please leave a comment and tell me your experience.
 I’d love to talk.

 You might like: